Here you can find answers to the questions we get asked most frequently.

 How long will it take for my garden to be designed?

 Much depends on the scale and complexity of your garden design and it’s requirements.
 In the majority of cases, the initial concept design will be completed in 4-6 weeks.
 Developing the design further (adding more detail) can take another 6-8weeks, depending on the complexity of the design.
-Occasionally, in the case of very large and/or complex gardens, the design process can take 6-12 months as it is usual for many different design teams to be involved, including architects, structural engineers, specialist contractors etc.
+Occasionally, in the case of very large and/or complex gardens, the design process can longer as different specialist teams may need t be involved including architects, structural engineers, specialist contractors etc. The design timelines are also affected by your availability to give timely feedback.
+If for example you are a husband-and-wife team, and one of you travels frequently for work, this may significantly impact design timelines.

 What is the difference between a Concept Design and a developed design?

 A concept plan provides you with the general garden layout and feel of the garden.
-It focuses on the spacial and aesthetic intent, but has no detail from which to build from.
+It focuses on the spatial and aesthetic intent, and has no detail from which to build from.

 The developed design is the evolution of the concept design, and provides more layers of detail in terms of materials for hard landscaping surfaces, structures such as shade structures, outdoor kitchens, swimming pools etc. This developed plan, along with construction details, can be given to a professional landscape contractor and will allow them to construct your garden successfully.